Here’s a fun activity for the preschool set to learn about the power of wind.

 1. Have children practice blowing out of a straw.
 It’s important that they know not to suck in for this activity.
 Blow on each other’s skin and see if it tickles.
 Point out that we can feel wind, but we can’t see it.
 All we can see is how it moves things.

-2. Talk about how some objects are heavy and some are light.
-Invite them to make predictions about which objects will be easier or harder to move with the power of wind.
+2. Explain how some objects are heavy and some are light.
+Invite your children to make predictions about which objects will be easier or harder to move with the power of wind.

 3. Experiment.
 Have them select items to blow across a tray.
 Have them place the objects on the far end of the tray and blow them across to the other side.
 Encourage them to make observations and test their predictions.
 Older children can keep a chart, but little ones can just enjoy the process.
 Let them experiment for as long as they’d like.

-4. You can team up with two straws and make a race with same objects (ttesting force) or different objects (testing weight).
-A strip of masking tape can be used to create a finish line.
+4. You can team up with two straws and make a race with same objects (testing force) or different objects (testing weight).
+Create a finish line with a strip of masking tape.

 5. Place your sand dish on a tray to contain the mess.
 Show children how the wind can blow designs.
 This is a great time to introduce pictures of sand dunes and deserts.